Walk Leaders

 Walking is a great form of exercise, and evidence shows that regular exercise can help: • Improve circulation • Lower blood pressure • Reduce the risk of heart disease and stroke • Reduce risk of cancer • Help manage weight and reduce of Type II diabetes • Boost your immune system • Improve your mood • Get a better night’s sleep • Reduce stress and anxiety • Increase your energy • Help you to cope during difficult times • Improve your confidence and self-esteem • Reduce your risk of depression • Reduce loneliness and meet new friend

-Find a walk local to you in our What’s On section or read more about the Everybody Active Team.
+Find a walk local to you in our What’s On section.